goFrendiAsgard/zaruba/README.md

 ## Dependency Tree (Hook File)

-At root path of your project, you can have `zaruba.hook.yaml` containing a map.
+At root path of your project, you can have `zaruba.hook.yaml` containing an object with `files` property.
+The value of the `files` is a map.

 The keys of the map are file/directory name, while it's values are objects containing two keys: